 Monitor the child for allergies to any particular environmental trigger or any food substances.
 Generally, children are found to be allergic to groundnuts, almonds, preserved foods, pistachios, soybean, fish, milk, eggs, and wheat.
 Identify the food allergen and avoid it for a certain time.
 We, at Life Force, recommend a gluten-free(gluten is protein in wheat) and casein-free (casein is protein in milk) diet for asthma during homeopathic treatment.
 Gradually, start introducing the same once you find that the frequency and intensity of asthma episodes have reduced after the treatment.
 Warm fluids, such as tulsi and ginger tea, are also good home remedies that can help keep recurrent cold and cough at bay.

 Exercise: This is one of the most important factors for asthma management in children.
 Some parents have a notion that children suffering from asthma should be restricted indoors and should not be playing out with other children to avoid infection.
 This belief might make asthma even worse.
-It is important that the child should play good outdoor games, which involves lung activity, and should engage in every sport, which will improve their lung capacities.
+It is important that the child should play good outdoor games, which involve lung activity, and should engage in every sport, which will improve their lung capacities.
 This routine should be avoided during severe cold and cough episodes.

 Asthma is known to get triggered in humid weather.
 Hence, it is important to prevent moisture from getting trapped around you.
 Keep yourself dry.
-Babies and children should be worn clothes which are properly dried in the sun or under the fan.
+Babies and children should be worn clothes that are properly dried in the sun or under the fan.
 Wet and soiled clothes should be immediately changed.
 Avoid getting wet in the rain.
 Dry your child immediately if he gets wet in the rain.
 Warm baths twice a day helps to keep the body warm.
 It has been observed that during an episode exposing your child to a pollution-free environment where there is plenty of fresh air often helps in relieving your kid of the asthma symptoms.